April 29, 2025

 Source:

 TikTokers value their time.
 If your video has a long intro, cut it to get to the action faster.
 Better yet, cut it out completely.
-Remove extra video sections so only the most engaging content remains.
+When editing TikTok videos, remove extra video sections so only the most engaging content remains.
+The best TikTok video editing technique is often aggressive trimming—if it doesn't add value, cut it.

 Your videos should look consistent, so use similar filters, fonts, and transitions.
 If you use a vintage filter in one video, consider using it in others for consistency.
 It's a way to “own” that filter and make it yours.